tayloraswift/swift-png/examples/README.md

 <img src="iphone-optimized/example-bgr8.png" alt="output png" width=500/>

-> the previous output, re-encoded as an iphone-optimized file. with the exception of safari, your browser most likely cannot display this image. some versions of safari have a bug which reverses the color channels. if you are on an Apple platform, you can probably download this file and view it normally.
+> the previous output, re-encoded as an iphone-optimized file. unless you are using safari, your browser most likely cannot display this image. some versions of safari have a bug which reverses the color channels. if you are on an apple platform, you can probably download this file and view it normally.

 The `premultiplied` and `straightened` properties satisfy the condition that `x.premultiplied.straightened == x.premultiplied.straightened.premultiplied.straightened` for all `x`.